Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Introduction

 The theoretical description of large molecules where the number of sites approaches $L\sim100$ poses a challenge to theory.
-Twenty years ago, the benchmark of theory-experiment comparison was set by Mn$_{12}$Ac (4 sites with $S=3/2$ and 8 sites with $S=2$), whose Hilbert space size is $\sim8.6\cdot 10^6$ in the $M_{\text{tot}}=0$ subspace~\cite{Regnault2002,Park2004,Chaboussant2004}.
-This is amenable to Lanczos diagonalization, so that an extensive comparison with the experiment could be carried out and the family of these systems was even termed the ``drosophila of single-molecule magnetism''~\cite{Bagai2009}.
-This approach runs into problems in the case of \{Mn$_{84}$\}, whose Hilbert space size is $\sim 1.6\cdot10^{57}$ for $M_{\text{tot}}=0$, so that no theoretical progress could be made.
+Twenty years ago, the benchmark of theory-experiment comparison was set by Mn$_{12}$Ac (four sites with $S=3/2$ and eight sites with $S=2$) whose Hilbert space size is $\sim8.6\cdot 10^6$ in the subspace $M_{\text{tot}}=0$~\cite{Regnault2002,Park2004,Chaboussant2004}.
+This problem is amenable to Lanczos diagonalization, so that an extensive comparison with the experiment could be carried out, and the family of these systems was even termed the ``drosophila of single-molecule magnetism''~\cite{Bagai2009}.
+Lanczos diagonalization runs into problems in the case of \{Mn$_{84}$\} whose Hilbert space size is $\sim 1.6\cdot10^{57}$ for $M_{\text{tot}}=0$, and no theoretical progress could be made.

-Renewed interest in the \{Mn$_{84}$\} wheel from theory came 16 years after its original discovery~\cite{Schurkus2020,Chen2022}: In a pioneering work, density-functional theory (DFT) was used to compute the 3 dominant exchange integrals and the system was treated in a simplified form~\cite{Schurkus2020}: The ground state of the \{Mn$_7$\} subunit was discussed and the full system was treated by coupling coarse-grained subunits.
-The polarized ground state could not be explained because all the 3 exchange integrals turned out to be antiferromagnetic, but it was speculated that it should arise for longer-ranged ferromagnetic interactions.
-The approach was refined in a pivotal follow-up work~\cite{Chen2022}, where the first 7 exchange integrals were computed, and $J_5$ turned out to be ferromagnetic (see Fig.~\ref{fig:MnLattice}).
+Renewed interest in the \{Mn$_{84}$\} wheel from theory came sixteen years after its original discovery~\cite{Schurkus2020,Chen2022}.
+In a pioneering work, density-functional theory (DFT) was used to compute the three dominant exchange integrals $J_{1-3}$ and the system was subsequently studied in a simplified fashion~\cite{Schurkus2020}: The ground state of the \{Mn$_7$\} subunit was discussed and the full system was treated by coupling coarse-grained subunits.
+The polarized ground state could not be explained because all the three exchange integrals turned out to be antiferromagnetic, but it was speculated that such a state should arise for longer-ranged ferromagnetic interactions.
+This approach was refined in a pivotal follow-up work~\cite{Chen2022}, where the first seven exchange integrals $J_{1-7}$ were computed, and $J_5$ turned out to be ferromagnetic (see Fig.~\ref{fig:MnLattice}).
 The specific heat and the magnetization curve were computed in terms of the classical Ising and Potts models by using a geometry-adapted tensor-network representation of the partition function.
+Up to this point, an accurate treatment of the full quantum Heisenberg model and a clear verification of the low-spin ground state of \{Mn$_{84}$\} is still missing.